evogelsa/dcs-real-weather/cmd/realweather/README.md

   will have the new weather.
    - Optional: `api.checkwx.key` and `api.checkwx.enable` if using the CheckWX
   weather provider.

+> [!NOTE]
+> Any fields not configured in your config.toml will default to whatever is in
+> the default configuration.
+Please either configure all parameters or review
+> the default config to ensure it meets your needs.

 6) Save your changes and ensure the config file remains inside the same directory as the Real Weather executable.
 7) Create or configure the mission file you want to be updated with the real